AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/Prepend_1.md

 ICAEXSequence.Prepend Method (ValueTuple&lt;String, Object>[])
 ==============================================================
-AutomationML 2.1 APICreates a new CAEX object and prepends it to already existing elements.
+Creates a new CAEX object and prepends it to already existing elements.
 The content of the new element can be defined using an array of tuples defining attribute names and their values.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)